department-of-veterans-affairs/va.gov-team/products/health-care/covid-vaccine-distribution/research/conversation-guide.md

 *Start recording.*
 - **I have started recording.** I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?

-## Warm-up Questions (Optional) - X minutes
+## Warm-up Questions (Optional) - 5 minutes

-Before we look at the website, let’s start with a few warm-up questions.
-*Background info about the participant should have been provided by Coordinator already, so use this time to ask any other questions that you feel will help with the session.
-This warm-up is not required.*
+- Do you use the VA for healthcare?
+- Do you use Community Care?
+- How do you typically communicate with your doctor?
+- How often do you go to VA.gov?
+What for?
+- How often do you use MyHealtheVet?
+What for?

-### First Task: Would you be interested in receiving the COVID-19 vaccine? - 10-20 minutes
+### First Task: Would you be interested in receiving the COVID-19 vaccine?
+5-10 min
 - Are you interested in receiving the COVID-19 vaccine?
 - Why?
 - Why not?
+- What information would you need to decide?
-- For those who are interest, how would you express your interest?
+- _For those who are interested_ How would you express your interest, say, to your doctor or the VA?
 - What are your expectations after expressing interest?
+- Where would you go to get the vaccine?
+Why there?

 **Things to watch for:**
 - Does the participant understand their options?